M0nizar/xml_tps/td6/homwork.md

   }
 </serie>
 ```
+> * explanation :
+>    * looping throught series with distinct values, then group albums by the serie, then store the greatest value of the year for the album of each serie then return them by looping and comparing year with the selected max.
 5. Group albums by series and count the number of albums per series :
 ```xq
 for $v in doc("albums.xml")//album